weibeu/cosmos-discord-bot/docs/profile/leaderboards.md

 ## ;leaderboards

 Displays top members with maximum chat experience points or specified stats.
-You can also specify any fromm global stats to directly check the the global leaderboards.
+You can also specify any from global stats to directly check the the global leaderboards.

 ```yaml
 Stats: